NRI Income Tax & Compliance

 These are the following situations where Form 15CA is not required:

-• You do not need to fill out this form when the payment is made per the provisions mentioned in the Rule 37BB list of payments.
+• You do not need to fill out this form when the payment is made, per the provisions of Rule 37BB regarding the list of payments.

-• According to Section 5 of the Foreign Exchange Management Act (FEMA), 1999, a person does not need to fill out Form 15CA while making payment to a foreign individual or firm if it does not need the approval of the RBI.
+• According to Section 5 of the Foreign Exchange Management Act (FEMA), 1999, a person does not need to file Form 15CA when making a payment to a foreign individual or firm if the payment does not require RBI approval.

 Circumstances Where You Need Form 15CB